Signal processing by frames and counts

 -

-Enable signal recording
+Turn it on signal recording

 -

-For clarity in the settings window
+For clarity, in the settings window

-in the tab Debugging enable:
+in the tab Debugging turn it on:

 -